 Obviously, big sport events such as the Olympic Games or the Football World Cup, have a much higher impact than sport practiced at grassroots level.
-Nonetheless, it's important to raise awareness, understand the issues and try to work on common solutions at all different levels, as the change always starts from each of us and the contribution that we can give to the cause.
+Nonetheless, it's important to raise awareness, understand the issues and try to work on common solutions at all different levels.